Zurcher Kantonalbank Zurich Cantonalbank Grows Holdings in Mid-America Apartment Communities, Inc. (NYSE:MAA)

 Zurcher Kantonalbank Zurich Cantonalbank raised its position in Mid-America Apartment Communities, Inc. (NYSE:MAA – Free Report) by 13.5% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 62,505 shares of the real estate investment trust’s stock after purchasing an additional 7,418 shares during the period.
 Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Mid-America Apartment Communities were worth $8,041,000 at the end of the most recent reporting period.

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in MAA.
 American Century Companies Inc. lifted its holdings in Mid-America Apartment Communities by 228.2% in the 1st quarter.
 American Century Companies Inc. now owns 3,984 shares of the real estate investment trust’s stock valued at $834,000 after purchasing an additional 2,770 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. lifted its holdings in Mid-America Apartment Communities by 62.2% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 5,148 shares of the real estate investment trust’s stock valued at $1,078,000 after purchasing an additional 1,974 shares in the last quarter.
-Cetera Advisor Networks LLC lifted its holdings in Mid-America Apartment Communities by 22.1% in the 1st quarter.
-Cetera Advisor Networks LLC now owns 1,794 shares of the real estate investment trust’s stock valued at $376,000 after purchasing an additional 325 shares in the last quarter.
-Acadian Asset Management LLC purchased a new position in Mid-America Apartment Communities in the 1st quarter valued at about $393,000.
-Finally, Sei Investments Co. lifted its holdings in Mid-America Apartment Communities by 7.5% in the 1st quarter.
-Sei Investments Co. now owns 50,699 shares of the real estate investment trust’s stock valued at $10,619,000 after purchasing an additional 3,544 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. increased its stake in shares of Mid-America Apartment Communities by 62.2% during the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 5,148 shares of the real estate investment trust’s stock valued at $1,078,000 after acquiring an additional 1,974 shares during the last quarter.
+Cetera Advisor Networks LLC increased its stake in shares of Mid-America Apartment Communities by 22.1% during the 1st quarter.
+Cetera Advisor Networks LLC now owns 1,794 shares of the real estate investment trust’s stock valued at $376,000 after acquiring an additional 325 shares during the last quarter.
+Acadian Asset Management LLC acquired a new position in shares of Mid-America Apartment Communities during the 1st quarter valued at about $393,000.
+Finally, Sei Investments Co. increased its stake in shares of Mid-America Apartment Communities by 7.5% during the 1st quarter.
+Sei Investments Co. now owns 50,699 shares of the real estate investment trust’s stock valued at $10,619,000 after acquiring an additional 3,544 shares during the last quarter.
 93.42% of the stock is currently owned by hedge funds and other institutional investors.

 Analyst Ratings Changes

 A number of research firms have recently commented on MAA.
+Wells Fargo & Company dropped their price objective on shares of Mid-America Apartment Communities from $156.50 to $148.50 and set an “equal weight” rating for the company in a research note on Tuesday, September 12th.
 StockNews.com began coverage on shares of Mid-America Apartment Communities in a research note on Thursday, October 5th.
 They set a “hold” rating for the company.
 Bank of America downgraded shares of Mid-America Apartment Communities from a “neutral” rating to an “underperform” rating and dropped their price objective for the company from $136.00 to $112.00 in a research note on Tuesday, October 31st.
-Morgan Stanley began coverage on shares of Mid-America Apartment Communities in a research note on Tuesday, December 12th.
-They set an “equal weight” rating and a $128.00 price objective for the company.
-Jefferies Financial Group reaffirmed a “hold” rating and set a $136.00 price objective (down previously from $140.00) on shares of Mid-America Apartment Communities in a research note on Tuesday, January 2nd.
-Finally, Piper Sandler downgraded shares of Mid-America Apartment Communities from an “overweight” rating to a “neutral” rating and dropped their price objective for the company from $182.00 to $130.00 in a research note on Tuesday, October 31st.
-Three analysts have rated the stock with a sell rating, nine have issued a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $151.21.
+Mizuho dropped their target price on shares of Mid-America Apartment Communities from $133.00 to $124.00 and set a “neutral” rating for the company in a research report on Monday, December 11th.
+Finally, Piper Sandler downgraded shares of Mid-America Apartment Communities from an “overweight” rating to a “neutral” rating and dropped their target price for the stock from $182.00 to $130.00 in a research report on Tuesday, October 31st.
+Three analysts have rated the stock with a sell rating, nine have issued a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $151.21.

 Mid-America Apartment Communities Stock Down 0.8 %